-Why #thistimeimvoting in the European elections
+Why it's important to vote in the European elections

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-The 24th of May 2019 appears to many as just an ordinary day coming up to summer.
-However, this year, people all across Europe will have the chance to make their voice heard.
+For the European elections, people all across Europe will have the chance to make their voice heard.
 Hundreds of millions of people in twenty-seven countries will vote on the makeup of the European Parliament .
 Yet, there is plenty of confusion about these elections.
 People are questioning what the European Elections are for, who MEPs are and what their roles are, and why we should vote in these European Elections.
 These are not uncommon questions, and questions that I’ll answer for you to help you gain a clearer understanding of Europe and the elections.

-What are the European Elections?
+What are the European elections?

 MEPs sit on certain important committees related to their field of interest and are often on more than one committee.
 For example, they may be a main member of a committee on finance and international development, but also a substitute member of farming, meaning if another MEP cannot be present, they cover the role.